ecovillage/hueman-7l-child/README.md

   - `[sd_booking_button event_uuid='...']` to display a booking button that
     triggers the modal (style and js inline).

+To find the uuid of an SD-event, while being logged in, browse to its page, click on "edit event" and scroll down to find the `sd_event_id` metadata.

 ... to be explained

 ## About registrations